 My hope with making The Odyssey common and familiar to little children is that as they grow their fondness will grow and when they are presented with the entirety of the book to read it will be like coming back to an old friend.

 Same with Shakespeare’s works – pleasant and brief acquaintances now will make for a happy and easy transition as they reacquaint themselves with old friends when they return to original works in middle school and high school.

 I have been so encouraged by homeschool moms who are further along in their journey that have come alongside me and poured encouragement into me.
 “Read to your children,” they say.
 “The time passes so fast.
 Curl up on the couch together and read.”

 And so I would pass on this encouragement; keep reading to your children.
 Keep pursuing good books.
 The written word is powerful, and as Charlotte Mason says; “Thought breeds thought.”

-“Thought breeds thought; children familiar with great thoughts take as naturally to thinking for themselves as the well-nourished body takes to growing; and we must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.” – Charlotte MasonRelated:
+“Thought breeds thought; children familiar with great thoughts take as naturally to thinking for themselves as the well-nourished body takes to growing; and we must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.” – Charlotte MasonRelated Posts: